Mgrdich/SHOP_APP/README.md

 # SHOP APP
-An Shop app built with Rreact native with Typescript The backend API is a simple Firebase API
+A Shop app built with
+* React native with Typescript
+* The backend API is a simple Firebase API